isabella232/gatsby-site/src/collections/cases/2019-01-12-dutchlabelshop.md

 !['Components build pipeline'](../../assets/images/cases/dutch-label-shop/dls-components-pipeline.jpg)

 After all components were created and the HTML and CSS for them was ready, we implemented the HTML into our Magento 2 theme.
 The CSS is directly included from the component library, eliminating all Magento-core CSS.
-This optimizes the delivery of CSS - no unused CSS is sent to the visitor's browser.
+This optimizes the delivery of CSS - we are recucing the CSS by 50%.
+Going from around 150kb (gzipped) of css to around 70kb.

 ## Content management